brailleapps/dotify/README.md

 **Future releases of Dotify CLI will be found at https://github.com/brailleapps/dotify-cli**

-Note: Dotify will be split up into smaller repos (at https://github.com/brailleapps) very soon.
-This repo will only be retained for archival purposes.
-For more information, see https://github.com/joeha480/dotify/issues/175
+Note: Dotify has been split up into smaller repos (at https://github.com/brailleapps).
+This repo is only retained for archival purposes.
+For more information, see https://github.com/brailleapps/dotify/issues/175

 # Dotify